 We're a young, growing charity focused on doing the small things well.
 We build our programmes around the energy, creativity and dedication brought by large numbers of committed volunteers, enabling us to reach children across 12 London Boroughs with only small numbers of staff.
 Together with our volunteer base, we form a tight knit team and if you feel you could add to what we do, we'd love to hear from you.

 Who we're looking for:

 About Free to Be Kids:

-98% of young people we supported in 2018 showed an increase in social confidence or self-esteem.
-82% showed a very significant increase.
+98% of young people we support show an increase in social confidence or self-esteem.
+82% show a very significant increase.

-99% developed new social skills, including better managing frustration or better trusting and working with adults.
+99% develop new social skills, including better managing frustration or better trusting and working with adults.

-100% of schools reported lasting changes in emotional wellbeing and behaviour, including children's increased capacity to work with others and improved belief in their own potential.
+100% of schools report lasting changes in emotional wellbeing and behaviour, including children's increased capacity to work with others and improved belief in their own potential.

 Jordan, aged 15